 WS: What do you hope readers walk away with from Genie's story?

 I’m hoping the book conveys to readers that transition (from one best friend to another, from child to tween to teen, etc.) might have its challenges, but ultimately they can weather it.
-Also, I’m hoping to remind them that growing up isn’t some kind of race and they should move at whatever speed feels right and natural to them.
+Also, I’m hoping to remind them that growing up isn’t some kind of race and they should move at whatever speed feels right and natural to them.WS: Genie deals with some of the embarrassing and confusing experiences that come with being a young girl...were any of these things based on your own childhood experiences?
+Any horror stories you care to share?

 Oh yes, I remember fifth grade as a bit of a crazy and transitional time, with cliques forming and new social stratifications happening and puberty arriving.
 I did live through a painful moment of having a more “mature” and slightly bratty girl point out screechingly—as we gathered on bleachers for an all-school assembly—that I had not yet started shaving my legs.
 Much like Genie, I’d never even thought to do so.
 Shaving was something that my mother and grandmother did.
-I felt sort of accused.
+I felt sort of accused.WS: As a blogger, I love that Genie blogs and by the end of the book is genuinely excited to continue blogging.
+What advice would you have for kids who are interested in starting their own blog?

 I’m glad you liked that!
 Well, most of all, I’d tell kids interested in blogging to get their parents’ permission and to work with their parents to set up a blogging system that’s safe and protects them from potential harm, both on the Internet and in real life.
 And then I’d suggest that they talk through blog topics and themes with their parents before putting anything up on the Internet.
-Genie’s situation is rather protected, with her school’s IT people screening her posts and her personal information concealed, but kids setting up their own blogs wouldn’t necessarily have that same protection.
+Genie’s situation is rather protected, with her school’s IT people screening her posts and her personal information concealed, but kids setting up their own blogs wouldn’t necessarily have that same protection.WS: What do you love about writing middle-grade?
+Why do you think middle-grade is such a popular and important category of books?

 Volunteering in my son’s elementary school library when he was younger (he’s nearly fourteen now), I was reminded of how deeply middle-grade kids bond with books; it’s an extraordinary connection.
 I wanted to try writing for them.
 More generally, as a writer, I’m drawn to all people who inhabit transitional places.
 For middle-grade kids, it’s the borderland between dependence and independence.
-They’ve come so far (from diapers and Pat the Bunny) but still have so much that awaits them in the future (driver’s licenses, romances, jobs, etc.).
+They’ve come so far (from diapers and Pat the Bunny) but still have so much that awaits them in the future (driver’s licenses, romances, jobs, etc.).WS: What is your all-time favorite middle-grade book?
+Who is your favorite middle-grade hero and heroine?

 No question, ARE YOU THERE GOD?
 IT’S ME, MARGARET was both my favorite childhood read (I read it probably twelve or thirteen times, and I’m not a rereader usually) and the biggest single influence on GENIE WISHES.
-Margaret’s confessional tale helped me process so many things.
+Margaret’s confessional tale helped me process so many things.WS: Fill in the blanks:

 I'm really awesome at ___.

 Catching things as they are falling—bits of scone or whatever.
-It’s a weird superpower I developed almost immediately after my son was born.
+It’s a weird superpower I developed almost immediately after my son was born.I'm really embarrassed to admit that ____.

 I was cast as Nana the dog in a middle school production of PETER PAN without having auditioned.
-That’s how much I looked like a dog, apparently.
+That’s how much I looked like a dog, apparently.If I didn't blog about books and writing, I'd love to blog about ___.

-The last great book I read was ___.
+Making terrariums?The last great book I read was ___.

 TENTH OF DECEMBER, a collection of stories by the great George Saunders.
 The title story is a killer.
 So is the one about the Semplica Girls.
 Everyone in America should read George Saunders, even people who think they don’t like reading short stories.
-His stories are both hilarious and profound.
+His stories are both hilarious and profound.WS: If you were to create and bake a cupcake inspired by GENIE WISHES what would it look and taste like, and what would you call it?

 It would be the dessert equivalent of seriocomic fiction, inhabiting a middle zone between dry and sweet.
 I’m thinking a small shortbread-y yellow cupcake with dark chocolate icing.
-Maybe we’d call it the Genie Mini, and people would eat more than one, oh yes.
+Maybe we’d call it the Genie Mini, and people would eat more than one, oh yes.-------------------

 Thanks so much for your interest in GENIE WISHES and for interviewing me!
 A dozen Genie Minis for you…